-Following the opportunity for review and comment of the investigator's report, the Title IX Coordinator will forward the case to a specially trained impartial Title IX Hearing Officer either internal or external to the College for formal resolution via a grievance hearing.
+Following the opportunity for review and comment of the Investigative Report, the Title IX Coordinator will forward the case to a specially trained impartial Title IX Hearing Officer either internal or external to the College for formal resolution via a grievance hearing.
+Hearing Officers will receive not less than annual training on issues relating to sexual misconduct, investigatory procedures and hearing procedures to protect the safety and rights of students and employees and promote accountability.

-The Hearing Officer may not have a conflict of interest and cannot be the same person(s) as the Title IX Coordinator or the investigator(s).
+The Hearing Officer may not have a conflict of interest and cannot be the same person(s) as the Title IX Coordinator or the Investigator.